CliqueGamesLLC/HWLink/README.md

    - We've included commented-out examples for:
      - Setting a persistent variable (e.g., "HasVipAccess").
      - Teleporting the player to a specific location.

+5. **(Advanced) Debug Reset:**
+   - The server supports resetting a player's verification status (useful for testing).
+   - Send a Network Event: `HWLink:DebugResetPlayer` with payload `{ playerId: number }`.
+   - This will reset their persistent variable to 0.

 ---